Sherwin-Williams: Lead paint

 In January 2014, the Santa Clara County Superior Court ruled that Sherwin-Williams, NL Industries and ConAgra were jointly and severally liable for $1.15 billion, to be paid into a lead paint abatement fund to be used to remove lead paint from older housing.
 The judge ruled that the paint companies manufactured, marketed, and sold lead paint without disclosing the health risks to the consumers in spite of "actual and constructive knowledge that it was harmful".
 In March 2014 Sherwin-Williams was denied a new trial.
 In July 2019, a $305 million settlement was reached.

 In 2018, multiple counties in Pennsylvania sued Sherwin-Williams over lead paint matters.
 Sherwin-Williams attempted to counter-sue, but that attempt was denied in October 2019, and the denial was upheld in July 2020.

+In 2026 The Plain Dealer newspaper of Cleveland published a five-part series on Sherwin-Williams' past use of lead in its paint called Our Sherwin-Williams Dilemma, produced using Sherwin-Williams' document archive.

 Pollution

 On April 9, 2018, Milwaukee Mayor Tom Barrett and representing attorneys uncovered that Sherwin-Williams tried to "shift the blame to contaminated water in an effort" to avoid having to pay tens of millions of dollars in settlements.
 Almost 170 children had been affected by the potentially fatal lead poisoning.

 In December 2019, Sherwin-Williams was sued by New Jersey for discharging industrial waste from three sites and failing to disclose the pollution to the New Jersey Department of Environmental Protection.